 - Heat enough oil in a deep wok for deep frying.
 Gently add in a tablespoon of the batter to make the fritters.
 Try and not crowd the wok by adding too many at a time.

 - Deep fry for 6-8 minutes on medium heat, turning them over to ensure that they brown and cook on all sides.
 Once the fritters are golden brown and crisp, remove them on paper towels to soak up any excess oil.
-Serve hot with coffee or tea!
+Serve hot with some Green Chutney or ketchup on the side!

 This post was originally published in July 2014 and has been recently updated.

-If you enjoyed this recipe, then you will surely love my Onion Pakoda (Onion Fritters) recipe as well.
+If you enjoyed this recipe, then you will surely love my Onion Pakora (Onion Fritters) recipe as well.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat